 The Certificate programme has a standard period of study of two semesters (part-time).
 Mandatory on-campus phases take place once per semester over a (long) weekend in Kaiserslautern.

-For the study and examination credits a weekly commitment of about ten to 15 hours is required.
+For the study and examination credits a weekly commitment of about seven hours is required.
 These credits are to be provided in the form of reflection tasks and a case study.

 At a glance

 At the moment, the tuition fees are EUR 1,200 per semester as well as the social contribution of currently EUR 102 per semester.
 The tuition fees do not include travel and accommodation expenses or meal allowances during the on-campus phases.
 Only the social contribution is charged in the first and second semester after the end of the standard period of study.
 Tuition fees are reduced to 30 percent of the original fee as of the third semester exceeding the standard period of study.
 The tuition fees are exempted from German VAT and may be tax-deductible if the legal requirements are fulfilled.
 An installment payment request is possible, further information can be found here.

 Subject to change.